 - Sustainability: Ensure the financial viability of the school given that we receive no support outside of tuition.

 The Gross Household Income (GHI)

-The fee each family pays is calculated as follows:
+Annual tuition fee is as follows:

 For families on or below a GHI of €20,000 there will be a fee of €2,400 for the 1st child, €2,700 for 2 children and €2,900 for 3 children.
 This represents the minimum fee for a place in the school.

 A small number of families may qualify for further subsidies if payment of the minimum fee is not possible.

 The highest fee is based on annual GHI of €100,000 or more.

 Before annual tuition fees are determined and approved of, families must provide the necessary documentation of their GHI, most likely in the form of a tax return or a social welfare statement.
 Families who do not wish to disclose income documentation will pay maximum fees.